 After Pasadena, he enrolled at the University of California Los Angeles (UCLA), where he became the first athlete in school history to letter in four sports (track and field, football, basketball and baseball).
 Jackie left UCLA after the 1940 football season, just shy of graduation.
 After a couple of seasons playing semi-pro football—the NFL wouldn’t be integrated until 1946, when Jackie’s UCLA teammate, Kenny Washington, signed with the Los Angeles Rams—Jackie was drafted into the United States Army.

-With his college education, and high marks in marksmanship and character, Jackie seemed a shoe-in for Officers’ Candidate School, but his application, along with those of several other black applicants, was rejected.
+With his college education, and high marks in marksmanship and character, Jackie seemed a shoo-in for Officers’ Candidate School, but his application, along with those of several other Black applicants, was rejected.
 Jackie turned to his friend, and fellow resident at Fort Riley in Kansas, heavyweight boxing champion Joe Louis.
 Although Louis wasn’t an officer, he wielded some power at Fort Riley, and within a few weeks, Jackie and the other applicants were accepted into the OCS.

 Robinson’s commitment to fighting inequality nearly got him court-martialed.
-In 1944, he was riding in a U.S. Army bus with the wife of a fellow black officer.
+In 1944, he was riding in a U.S. Army bus with the wife of a fellow Black officer.
 The driver, believing the light-skinned woman to be white, ordered Robinson to the back of the bus.
 Robinson, noting the fact that U.S. Army buses were not segregated, refused.
-The driver backed down, but called Military Police after the ride.
+The driver backed down but called Military Police after the ride.
 Robinson was taken into custody and eventually charged with insubordination, disturbing the peace and drunkenness (although he neither drank nor smoked).
 He fought back and, despite false witness statements stacking the deck against him, he was eventually found not guilty.

 Jackie was discharged later that year, and by 1945 had returned to baseball, signing with the Kansas City Monarchs of the Negro American League.
 Word of his play soon reached Dodgers’ owner Branch Rickey, who decided the speedy infielder who could out-hit most of the players in the league would be the one to break the color barrier.

 While becoming the first African American player in the majors could have been his legacy on its own, Robinson made sure that he wasn’t just a name in a box score that one time in 1947.
-He starred for the Dodgers, winning the 1947 Rookie of the Year Award, helping Brooklyn reach the World Series (they lost to the New York Yankees).
+He starred for the Dodgers, winning the 1947 Rookie of the Year Award, and helping Brooklyn reach the World Series (they lost to the New York Yankees).
 That year, as per an agreement with Rickey, he also learned how to fight back without fighting.
 Rather than react to the constant racial abuse from fans and other teams alike, Jackie used unfathomable restraint and poise, turning the other cheek so as not to give his detractors any reason to end Rickey’s “experiment.”

 In 1949, and with Rickey’s restrictions on fighting back lifted, Jackie won the National League Most Valuable Player Award and led the Dodgers to another World Series.
 Robinson would also help the Dodgers to another World Series, and another loss to the Yankees.
 In 1955, with two more World Series losses to the Yankees sprinkled in along the way, Robinson finally helped the Dodgers beat the Yankees in the Fall Classic, adding World Champion to his list of many accomplishments.
 He retired in 1956 (after another World Series loss to the cross-town rivals in the Bronx), and was elected to the Major League Baseball Hall of Fame in 1962, becoming the first African American Hall-of-Famer.